ERROMIS/Anytrack-V2/docs/USER_MANUAL.md

 ### Defining a detection region

-Right-click and drag on the video to draw a rectangle around the area where tracking should take place.
+Control + Right-click (maybe..., it change on linux/mac and windows) and drag on the video to draw a green rectangle around the area where tracking should take place.
 This restricts the region the tracker will analyze on each frame.

 ### Switching between trackers